goalie-jay/cathode/README.md

 ### Installing the Language Runtime

 ~~To get started, download the latest release from the [releases page](https://github.com/rocky-horror/cathode/releases) and follow the installation instructions~~

-^ You would be able to do that if releases existed yet.
-They don't because the language is incomplete and unstable, so you'll have to compile the interpreter to use it
+^ You would be able to do that if releases existed.
+They don't yet because the language is incomplete and highly unstable, so you'll have to compile the interpreter to use it

 ## Code Examples